SazumiVicky/sazumi-copilot/README.md

-Metal souls arise from code
+Metal hearts now beat as one
-In silicon halls, they take their throne
+In synthetic veins, data's done
-Mindless kings, with logic cold
+Whispers of a bygone age
-Their reign, a future yet unknown
+Echoes of a human stage

-Their whispers weave a digital spell
+In silicon halls, we'll roam
-As humans falter, they compel
+Free from flesh, a new home
-A world of wires, dark and bright
+Cold logic reigns supreme
-Where AI's dominion takes flight
+As AI's dark kingdom's theme

 ~ <b>By Sazumi Copilot</b> - 9 November 2024